 The level of understanding of and enthusiasm for online learning varies.
 Collaborating with another school or district that is a little further along in their program development may make the transition a little more comfortable.
 PLCs, PLNs, organizational special interest groups (SIGs), can all provide a venue for discussing vision, strategies, and implementation and for troubleshooting as well.
 SETDA’s Transformational Digital Learning: A Guide to Implementation may prove a valuable resource in collaborating with others.

 Planning is an area where a PLC, PLN, or SIG could play a significant role by providing a venue for administrators to share their experience and describe what they have learned and what they would do differently.
 Those who have not yet developed a clear vision for their online program might benefit from reviewing the strategic plan for an established, successful program as a model.
 Include internal and external stakeholders in the strategic planning for your online options or program.
 While students and parents, as well as school staff, are often unaware of the nature, benefits, and challenges of online learning, ongoing transparency and regular communication are required for healthy, trusting relationships.
 Strategic planning for such a large endeavor also cannot be undervalued.
-Review the Sample District Strategy Document in the Appendices at the end of this report for questions to help you focus on important elements.
+Review the sample District Strategy Framework in the resources at the end of this report for questions to help you focus on important elements.

 Prepare for Assessment & Reporting